 The Course Content

-Participants will receive indoor instruction on the rowing ergo, and on-water instruction focusing on single scull rowing.
+Participants will receive indoor instruction on the rowing ergo, and on-water instruction focussing on single scull rowing.

 Throughout the course you will be taught about safety in the rowing shed, handling the equipment, safety on the river and understanding the associated weather and water conditions that are important to know for rowing.